plantanapp/documentation/docs/creating-and-maintaining-a-mapping-table.md

 ## Example End-to-End Flow

-1. A new ContactHistory record is created
+1. A ContactHistory record is created, updated, or deleted
-2. The automation job runs
+2. The synchronization job runs
-3. The mapping table is synchronized
+3. The mapping table is rebuilt and synchronized
 4. Queries join through `ContactId_Map`
-5. CRM data is retrieved efficiently
+5. External data is retrieved efficiently and consistently

 * * * *

 ## Summary

-A mapping table provides a simple and effective way to maintain performant joins between Plant an App entities and external systems.
+A mapping table provides a reliable way to maintain performant joins between Plant an App entities and external systems.

 By:

-* aligning data types
+* storing a complete mapping of all related records
-* rebuilding and synchronizing consistently
+* aligning data types with the external system
-* and automating maintenance
+* synchronizing using a rebuild-and-sync pattern

 you ensure:

-* predictable performance
+* correct one-to-many relationships
-* accurate data relationships
+* predictable query performance
-* and scalability as your system grows
+* scalability as data volumes grow

 * * * *

-**Revision Date:** 2026-03-17
+**Revision Date:** 2026-03-23